pgubb/fsdkenya-credit/fsdkenya_credit.html.md

 :::

 In 2021, users of Fuliza borrowed an average of 7.2 times per year, significantly more frequently than borrowers from other lenders (@fig-nloanspyear).
-Loans from social networks were the second most frequent source, with an average of 3.4 loans per year, followed by mobile banking (2 loans), and Chama groups (1.9 loans).
+Loans from social networks were the second most frequently used source, with an average of 3.4 loans per year, followed by mobile banking (2 loans), and Chama groups (1.9 loans).
 Other sources, such as fintech apps, private moneylenders, employers or buyers, and SACCOs/MFIs, averaged between 1.1 to 1.6 loans per year.
 This data underscores the high reliance on Fuliza for frequent, short-term credit needs.

 ::: {.cell}